The university during the World Wars

 The laudation declared that the honor was being given to a commander “who had enlightened the Swiss people with explanations about the nature of modern warfare, firmly consolidated the military efficiency of the army in best Swiss fashion, showed wise insight in protecting the homeland during the current disastrous, globally devastating war, and – with his unyielding courage and outstanding judgment – has kept Switzerland safe from all harm without interruption.
 He has thus dedicated himself fully to the fatherland of Switzerland and particularly deserves the gratitude of the city of Basel, which devotedly pursues the labor of peace from its location at the outermost border of Switzerland.”

 The general returned to Basel for the Dies academicus in 1946.
 Historian Edgar Bonjour, rector at the time, delivered a banquet speech extending a special welcome to the prominent guest and honorary doctor.
 Complimenting Guisan on the report he had written for the Swiss Federal Assembly about his period of active military service, Bonjour declared that if Guisan had not yet deserved this honor, surely now it was indisputable.
 In his 1983 memoirs, Bonjour added that at the time he had not known what one of his doctoral students later discovered: that Guisan had not actually written the report himself and the true author had been Bernard Barbey.
 Even years later, the snide quip could be heard that one could certainly swear Guisan had read the report himself.
-Bonjour’s memoirs do not state who proposed Guisan for the honorary doctorate (a look at archival records and newspapers of the day might help), but since Bonjour was the keynote speaker at the St. Jakob's celebration in 1944 (see Historians and the intellectual/spiritual defense of the nation), the occasion at which Guisan was honored, it can be assumed that he was at least involved.
+Bonjour’s memoirs do not state who proposed Guisan for the honorary doctorate (a look at archival records and newspapers of the day might help), but since Bonjour was the keynote speaker at the St. Jakob's celebration in 1944 (see Historians and national spiritual defense), the occasion at which Guisan was honored, it can be assumed that he was at least involved.